Fargo (TV series): Production

 Following the series renewal in July 2014, creator Noah Hawley revealed that the second season would take place in 1979 and focus on Sioux Falls, South Dakota, as referred to by Lou Solverson and others in the first season.
 The ten episodes are set in Luverne, Minnesota; Fargo, North Dakota; and Sioux Falls.
 Hawley agreed that this takes place before the events of the film, but he believes all the stories connect: "I like the idea that somewhere out there is a big, leather-bound book that's the history of true crime in the Midwest, and the movie was Chapter 4; Season 1 was Chapter 9; and [Season 2] is Chapter 2," he said.
 "You can turn the pages of this book, and you just find this collection of stories. ...
 But I like the idea that these things are connected somehow, whether it's linearly or literally or thematically.
 That's what we play around with."
 This book was realized in season 2, episode 9, "The Castle".
 Production on the second season began in Calgary on January 19, 2015, and completed on May 20, 2015.

 Production on the third season began in January 2017 in Calgary, Alberta.
 Production on the fourth season was shut down in March 2020 due to the COVID-19 pandemic.
 The season was originally scheduled to premiere on April 19, 2020, before the shutdown.
 Filming resumed on the fourth season in late August 2020.

 In February 2022, FX renewed the series for a fifth season.
 Production for the fifth season began as early as October 2022 in Calgary, Alberta.
 Filming was reported in High River in December 2022, January 2023, and February 2023.
-Filming reportedly took place at a Didsbury hospital in February, and filming moved to Beiseker on February 27.
+Filming reportedly took place at Didsbury hospital in February, and filming moved to Beiseker on February 27.

 "This is a true story"

 As with the original film, each episode begins with the superimposed text:

 As with the film, this claim is untrue.
 Showrunner Noah Hawley continued to use the Coens' device, saying it allowed him to "tell a story in a new way".
-Hawley has played with the realism of the story further; responding to queries about Charlie Gerhardt, a character from season 2, he stated "If he’s out there, I’d like to get a letter from him someday, telling me how he turned out."
+Hawley has played with the realism of the story further; responding to queries about Charlie Gerhardt, a character from season 2, he stated "If he's out there, I'd like to get a letter from him someday, telling me how he turned out."